How are Sedimentary Rocks formed?

 Organic Sedimentary Rocks

-This rock type mainly comprises of coal and limestones which is formed due to accumulation and deposition of dead plants and animals in rock layers.
+This rock type mainly comprises coal and limestones which is formed due to accumulation and deposition of dead plants and animals in rock layers.

 Clastic Sedimentary Rocks

 This type of rock is formed when rock layers are formed due to the mechanical weathering of different rock types.

 This rock type is formed when there is a chemical reaction between minerals, present in rock forms cools down as precipitate and converts to rock form over a period of time.

 Check out the video below for more information on sedimentary, igneous and metamorphic rocks.

 You may also want to check out these topics given below!

 Uses of Sedimentary Rocks